Siege of al-Fu'ah and Kafriya: 2018

 On 17 March 2018, FSA fighters of "Saraya Darayya", a group formed by rebels from Damascus who had been exiled to Idlib following the end of the siege of Darayya and Muadamiyat, assaulted NDF positions in the two towns.
 Pro-government sources claimed that the attacks had failed, while Saraya Darayya claimed to have killed many NDF fighters.

-On 17 July, Iranian negotiators reached an agreement with Hayat Tahrir al-Sham, with Turkey as a mediator, to evacuate the former's forces and civilians, totaling between 6,500 and 7,000 people, from Fuah and Kafriya.
+On 17 July, Iranian negotiators reached an agreement with Hayat Tahrir al-Sham, with Turkey as a mediator, to evacuate the former's forces and civilians, totaling between 6,500 and 7,000 people, from Fu'ah and Kafriya.
 A total of 121 buses accompanied by Syrian Arab Red Crescent ambulances entered the two towns the next day.
 The buses were attacked by HTS fighters with stones, but departed on the morning of 19 July.
 In return, the government released 1,500 detainees and rebel fighters from its prisons, of which at least 400 were transported to Idlib on the same day.